darklaunch/darklaunch.com/blog/2016/10/17/terminal-get-screen-size-in-width-and-columns.md

+# Terminal get screen size in width and columns

 Use `tput cols` to tell you the number of columns and use `tput lines` to tell you the number of rows.

 ```